-- Attend class and take detailed notes. - Read the assigned material in the text (or other) before coming to class. - Re-write your notes as soon as possible after class.
-This will allow you to fill in the details still fresh in your memory, and prepare questions for the next time the class meets. - Test yourself by answering the questions in the book and in class. - Carefully study the diagrams and charts in the book and in the lectures. - Read the rubrics associated with the assignments so that you understand the expectations.
+- Attend class and take detailed notes. - Read the assigned material in the text (or other) before coming to class.

+- Re-write your notes as soon as possible after class.
+This will allow you to fill in the details still fresh in your memory, and prepare questions for the next time the class meets. - Test yourself by answering the questions at the end of each chapter. - Carefully study the diagrams and charts in the book and in the lectures. - Read the rubrics associated with the assignments so that you understand the expectations.